TomaszJH/OC-Scripts/README.md

 It is also possible to replace Project: Blue panels with Industrial wires' panels in 1.12 and above, however such behaviour was not tested

 Please refer to the wiring diagram included with this repository to configure the panels correctly.

+This script is still a work in progress, so expect it not to work fully.
+This readme is also vague when it comes to setup